CSIRO-enviro-informatics/loci.cat/explorer.md

 ## What

-A visual explorer that interfaces with the Loc-I reference Integrated Cache APIs.
+A visual explorer that interfaces with the [Loc-I reference cache](ref-cache.md) APIs.
 This tool will enable users to visualise and interactively explore (by clicking on links) and searching the graph of interconnected ontologies (concepts), Loc-I datasets, spatial features within them and linksets that describe spatial relationships between them (i.e. by location, text labels, codes).

 ## Why